SeiryuZ/HemeWeb/proposal/README.md

 Work in progress

 ## Main Claim
-Work in progress

-X is better than Y on task Z along some dimension W

-Docker-based HPC computing in cloud is better than supercomputer on scientific computing along some dimension of usability, openess, replicability
+Container based High Performance Computing in cloud infrastructure is a better workflow than the current workflow for HemeLB use case because of reproducibility, isolation, openness, and usability.

 **How to support this claim** Theoritical ?
 Experimental?